-0 No evidence of training provided.

-5 Evidence of company providing specific training to line managers.

-The company provides specific training to

-5 The company provides specific training to individuals with assigned responsibilities for mental health (e.g. mental health first aiders or champions).
+- No evidence of training provided. - 5 Evidence of company providing specific training to line managers. - 5 individuals with assigned responsibilities for mental health (e.g. mental health first aiders or champions).

-- The questions are scored separately (i.e. companies could score maximum points in each of the two sub-questions). - Question 14a is looking for clear evidence of training initiatives to managers to help them to be able to identify and support all aspects of mental health in the workplace. - Question 14b is looking for clear evidence of mental health champions that are empowered to create a positive and healthy environment for workplace mental health, to be a point of contact for someone suffering from mental health concerns and to signpost for support. - Workforce training in the form of awareness or education on mental health is scored separately under question 15. - Training can be delivered by internal mental health trainers or external providers.
+- The questions are scored separately (i.e. companies could score maximum points in each of the two sub-questions). - Question 14a is looking for clear evidence of training initiatives to managers to help them to be able to identify and support all aspects of mental health in the workplace. - Question 14b is looking for clear evidence of mental health champions that are empowered to create a positive and healthy environment for workplace mental health, to be a point of contact for someone suffering from mental health concerns and to signpost for support. - Workforce training in the form of raising awareness or education on mental health is scored separately under question 15. - Training can be delivered by internal mental health trainers or external providers.